ALERT CONTENT PLACEHOLDER

 • Assist with/perform arterial puncture/catheter insertion

-• Assist the attending anesthesiologist with establishment of central venous access, institution of invasive physiologic monitoring, elective/emergent complex airway management, acute/chronic pain management
+• Assist the attending anesthesiologist with the establishment of central venous access, institution of invasive physiologic monitoring, elective/emergent complex airway management, acute/chronic pain management

 • Provision of conscious sedation